Gulabsinh: Plot

 Gulabsinh attends a festival in Delhi, where he saves the dancer Rama from the clutches of a wicked nobleman with his secret supernatural power.
 He advises Rama to marry Lalaji, a painter who loves Rama but is reluctant to marry a dancer.
 Rama loves Gulabsinh, who inspires awe in her.
 Lalaji is attracted to Gulabsinh for his supernatural powers.
 Gulabsinh directs him to Matsyendra, and marries Rama at the cost of his immortality to save her.
 Matsyendra laughs at Gulabsinh and advises him to return to the seclusion of spiritual practice; Gulabsinh does not return, however, and allows his supernatural powers to disappear.

 The Great Spirit explains to Gulabsinh the unequal status of the love between him and Rama, whom Gulabsinh unsuccessfully tries to uplift with his spiritual power.
 When he decides to unite his and Rama's souls in a third (their child), the heavenly being admonishes him: "Did you become superhuman only to become human?"
 Gulabsinh replies, "Ah!
 Humanity is so sweet!"

 Reception

 Gulabsinh was adapted into two plays: Pratap Lakshmi by Mulshankar Mulani in 1914 (with Jaishankar Bhojak as Rama), and Chhotalal Rukhdev Sharma's Siddha Satyendra (1917).
 Navalram Trivedi criticized Gulabsinh's lack of readability due to its odd, metaphysical nature and its "literal translation" of Bulwer-Lytton's Zanoni, calling it a "superfluous adaptation" of the original novel.
-According to Anandshankar Dhruv, Gulabsinh is not a translation but a Gujarati adaption of Zanoni; Dwivedi asked in the novel's preface that it be read as an imitation (anukaran), rather than a translation.
+According to Anandshankar Dhruv, Gulabsinh is not a translation but a Gujarati adaptation of Zanoni; Dwivedi asked in the novel's preface that it be read as an imitation (anukaran), rather than a translation.
 Dhirubhai Thaker, Gujarati critic and biographer of Dwivedi, wrote that "Gulabsinh occupies an important place in Gujarati literature as a unique adaptation of an English novel, as a novel of occult interest and a rare love-story of a human and a superhuman character."